-- · One gateway node that hosts the Knox gateway and Cloudera Manager, and a ZooKeeper Server. - One node running the HDFS NameNode, and a ZooKeeper Server. - One node running the HBase Master, and a ZooKeeper Server. - At least three worker nodes.
-Each worker node has a RegionServer and a DataNode.
+- One gateway node that hosts the Knox gateway and Cloudera Manager, and a ZooKeeper Server. - One node running the HDFS NameNode, and a ZooKeeper Server. - One node running the HBase Master, and a ZooKeeper Server. - At least three worker nodes.
+Each worker node has a RegionServer and a DataNode. - A Phoenix Query Server runs on each worker node.